Delmos Jones

-Delmos J. Jones (1936-1999) was an African American anthropologist who devoted his intellectual career to working for social justice for all peoples.
+Delmos J. Jones (1936–1999) was an African American anthropologist who devoted his intellectual career to working for social justice for all peoples.
 Delmos Jones identified with the political marginality and socioeconomic struggles of his subjects and sought ways to direct anthropological research toward the dismantling of oppression and inequality.

 Jones is most remembered for his work on the ethics of basic research and his theoretical arguments concerning native anthropology.
 Jones was dissatisfied with the way theoretical paradigms, praxis, and outcomes in anthropological research were supportive of, or neutral to, oppressive ends.
 In the place of these practices and outcomes, he envisioned a praxis strongly committed to the goals of justice and equality for oppressed populations.
 His research interests ranged from the Lahu, a hill tribe in Northern Thailand, to the Australian Aborigines, to community organizing among poor people in the United States, but he focused throughout on problems of inequality and the rights of oppressed groups.
 Jones dies of cancer on February 3, 1999, at his home in East Durham, NY.

 Early life and education

 Delmos, born in 1936 to sharecroppers on a farm near the small town of Browns, Alabama, twenty miles to the west of Selma, Alabama.
 Delmos Jones was the fourth of five children, working all picking cotton and working on the farm.
 The family lived a modest, rural life and would relocate as needed to find work.
 Delmos's father worked off-season to "fill the gaps".
 The family moved around the South and traveled even as far as California.
 As a poor black boy in the Jim Crow South, Jones's access to learning opportunities and materials was really limited.
 In order to pursue his education beyond the segregated Dallas County Training School in Beloit, Alabama, at age of fifteen Jones traveled by bus to join his older sister in Oakland, CA. Liberating himself from his childhood agricultural labor.
 His expenses in the South laid an important foundation for who he was to become and how he would interpret the conditions and struggles of distant peoples and cultures that he would eventually encounter.
 Jones arrived in California at the age of just fifteen.
 Oakland, a booming blue-collar town, allowed him to experience life outside of the South's strict codes of racial segregation.
 In the midst of new experiences, like sitting on the front seats of a bus, Jones encountered diverse individuals with even more diverse sets of ideas.
 His sister, a secretary for the local communist party, likely facilitated these entrées.
 This first experience of living an urban setting, surrounded by those working a mix of blue and white-collar jobs, likely impacted Jones's notion of the range of possibilities for how own life.

-Jones, earned his B.A. in anthropology at San Francisco State Collage in 1959, and M.A. degree from the University of Arizona in 1962 and PhD from Cornell University in 1967.
+Jones, earned his B.A. in anthropology at San Francisco State College in 1959, and M.A. degree from the University of Arizona in 1962 and PhD from Cornell University in 1967.